Skip to main content

 To recap, your debt-to-income ratio (DTI) is the percentage of your gross monthly income that is spent on monthly debt payments.
 It’s important, because lenders use it to determine if you’re a good credit risk, and to qualify you for the best interest rates.

 As always, we’re here to help set you on the path to financial success.
+Before you apply for your next loan or credit card, figure out your DTI ratio to see how much you can really afford.
 Don’t hesitate to contact us to set up a free consultation.

 • SHARE